 There’s plenty of media that presents Paris as a stylish and glamorous place, with elegant women sashaying around in haute couture.
 Think perfume ads, The Devil Wears Prada and even, more recently, Emily In Paris.

 And it is true to an extent.
 There are, of course, glamourous places and glamourous people in Paris.
-I guess Paris Fashion Week is somewhere to feel in touch with the pinnacle of Parisian style – I don’t know, I have never been.
+I guess Paris Fashion Week is somewhere to feel in touch with the pinnacle of Parisian style (I don’t know; I have never been).
 Some of the most stylish places I’ve been in Paris include staying in a luxury Paris hotel and having dinner at some high-end restaurants.

 For me personally, this didn’t spoil my experience.
 I certainly didn’t love the doggy doodoo – it’s gross!
 But in the end, I loved everything else so much more that I was willing to overlook (and step over) the occasional poop.

-But certainly, in general, I would urge you to check your expectations about the level of glitz and glamour you’ll experience throughout Paris.
+In general, I would urge you to check your expectations about the level of glitz and glamour you’ll experience throughout Paris.